10 Oldest Universities in the World

 Motto: Liberty of Padua, universally and for all (Universa Universis Patavina Libertas, in Latin).

-Former Student Notable: Nicolaus Copernicus, the astronomer who determined that the Sun was at the center of the solar system.
+Nicolaus Copernicus, the astronomer, determined that the Sun was at the centre of the solar system.

-Fun Fact: Since 1595, scientists and artists studying the human body during public dissections have been drawn to Padua’s renowned anatomical theatre.
-It is the oldest continuously operating permanent anatomical theater in Europe, and guided tours are available for interested students and tourists.
+Since 1595, Padua’s renowned anatomical theatre has drawn scientists and artists studying the human body during public dissections.
+It is the oldest continuously operating permanent anatomical theatre in Europe, and guided tours are available for interested students and tourists.

 University of Al Quaraouiyine